 // [1.98 m²/s², 334.67 m²/s³, 444.91 m²/s⁴]]

 I author a Kalman filter C++ library.
 Briefly, the Kalman filter is a control theory tool applicable to signal estimation, sensor fusion, or data assimilation problems.
 This sample shows an implementation of the estimate uncertainty update of a Kalman filter.
 It is simple, yet non-trivial.
 A fair benchmark, objective for today.
-The estimate uncertainty P shown with its nine values comes from the estimation of the position, velocity, and acceleration of an object in one-dimension.
+The estimate uncertainty P shown with its nine values comes from the estimation of the position, velocity, and acceleration of an object in only one-dimension.
 There exists filters with dozens, hundreds, or more states.
 Filters with numerous states can get complicated.
 Development difficulties and safety risk arise in ensuring a parameter is used in the expected position and with the expected units.
-This was my motivation for the typed linear algebra library.
+This was my original motivation.

 I propose the `typed_matrix` class to compose a third party linear algebra matrix type.
 This matrix type is injected through a template parameter `Matrix`.
-This Matrix parameter and its usage nay need to transparently accomodate expression templates techniques which permits compile-time reduction of complex linear algebra expressions.
-I propose not to limit memory model to ownership or view but to support both.
+This Matrix parameter and its usage may need to transparently accommodate expression templates techniques which permits compile-time reduction of complex linear algebra expressions.
+I propose not to limit memory model to ownership or view but to support both for now.
 It is perhaps less common in C++.
-The strong types of the matrix elements are encoded in a collections of types.
+The strong types of the matrix elements are encoded in collections of types.
 What do you use for collections of types?

 Packs?
-Template template parameters? `std::tuple` may suffice.
+Template template parameters?
+Type-list? `std::tuple` may suffice for today.
 Why are there two collections of types?
-Isn't one collection of N-times-M types sufficient to encode all the individual types of the matrix?
+Isn't one collection of N-times-M types sufficient to encode all the individual types of the N-by-M matrix?

-It interestingly turns out that encoding N-times-M types is quite complicated and also unecesary.
-Blair Hall explained a conjecture from George Hart on the properties of physical quantity linear algebra: that is for all useful physical matrices N-plus-M types suffices to represent all the valid types of the matrix.
-Hence we will use two collections: one for the rows, one for the columns; the element of any given type being a factor at the intersection.
-Additionaly, the typed_matrix must also support the superset of operations provided by the third partly linear algebra libraries and the standard library.
-Lastly, the library needs to be decoupled from the linear algebra library and element type libraries.
-The template parameters, concepts, customization point as template specialization will help us in decoupling the dependencies.
+It interestingly turns out that encoding N-times-M types is not only quite complicated but also unnecessary.
+Blair Hall explained a conjecture from George Hart on the properties of physical quantity linear algebra: that is for all useful physical matrices N-plus-M types suffice to represent all the valid types of the matrix element.
+Hence we will use two collections: one for the rows, one for the columns; the type of any given element being a factor of the types at the intersection of the row and column.
+Additionally, the typed_matrix must also support all the operations provided by the linear algebra libraries to be useful.
+Template parameters, concepts, customization point, template specialization, and other metaprogramming technics will help write generic independent code.

 template <typename Matrix,